-The View-Master is a children’s toy that resembles a pair of binoculars; when the viewer inserts a special disc containing photographic images, they appear in 3D.
+The View-Master is a children’s toy that resembles a pair of binoculars; when the viewer inserts a special disc containing photographic images, often of beautiful landscapes, they appear in 3D.
 It was created by a company called Sawyer’s in 1939; in 1966 Sawyer’s was bought by the General Aniline & Film Company (a.k.a.
 GAF).
 The rights have changed hands several times since then; currently the brand is owned by Fisher-Price.

 Battery pack separating from Frisbee.

 See above note on View-Master.
 Often the butt of jokes, the Teton Range is a mountain range located in Wyoming.
 The largest peak is Grand Teton, at 13,770 feet; the Grand Teton National Park, which encompasses most of the Tetons, is named after it.
 The range was previously dubbed “Les Trois Tétons” by French explorers, meaning “The Three Breasts.”
 You may now giggle.